roangelo.net

 George Berkeley on the reification of general terms

-Is it like this, that "I must begin with the distinction between mental and extra-mental things; nothing is possible prior to that; I can't give it a foundation" (cf. the distinction between sense and nonsense (PG i § 81, p.
-126-127)).
-Can the existence of extra-mental things be demonstrated? -- It is no use appealing to our normal use of language which assumes that they do exist: normal use is only a concept (rule for using a word), not a proof (cf. Z § 223).
-But can a "language game" be based on a false assumption and still be playable?
+Maybe it is like this, that "I must begin with the distinction between mental (imaginary) and extra-mental (real) things; nothing is possible prior to that; I cannot give it a grammatical foundation (i.e. meaning)" (cf. PG i § 81, p.
+126-127).
+Can the existence of extra-mental things be demonstrated?
+We cannot appeal to our normal use of language which assumes that things exist independently of our perceiving: normal use is only a concept (rule for using a word), not a proof (cf. Z § 223).

 Logic and Metaphysics